 Overview

-This design improves the API of the current components, such as NgModelController, so there is less coupling between them.
+This design improves the API of the current components, such as NgModelControllerasyn, so there is less coupling between them.
 This makes it possible to connect them together in different ways to provide more varied behaviour.

 InputController

 This design defines a new abstraction called InputController that clarifies the interface to the input directive and decouples it from the NgModelController and ngModelOptions settings.